Keep It Up Downstairs: Production

-It was shot at Elstree Studios and on location at Knebworth House in Hertfordshire.
+Filmed at Elstree Studios and on location at Knebworth House in Hertfordshire.
 A version exists with hardcore inserts; these were shot with body doubles for the main stars.

 Music

 The score was by Michael Nyman, his first for a commercially released film.

 Critical response

 Monthly Film Bulletin said "A joyless 'romp' that is soporifically heavy-handed with its phallic imagery and double meanings (endless references to "big ones" and "getting it off"), Keep It Up Downstairs bungles the tempting possibility of a ribald melange of Upstairs Downstairs and The Go-Between [1971] school of sensitive historical drama.
 The cast, required to bare breasts and buttocks at regular intervals, is able to make no headway against the inane script and consistently mistimed direction."

+The Daily Telegraph called the film "a dire sex farce featuring a bed-hopping aristocratic family."